-Ministry of Finance 2023/24 economic plan includes introduction of pre-clearance B2B e-invoices to tackle fictitious invoice fraud
+Ministry of Finance 2023/24 economic plan phases in 2024-28 pre-clearance B2B e-invoices to tackle fictitious invoice fraud

-The Israeli Ministry of Finance has published its economic plan for public consolation prior to the 2023/24 budget process.
-It includes a proposed Continuous Transaction Control (CTC) based electronic invoicing regime.
+The Israeli Ministry of Finance is progressing a Continuous Transaction Control (CTC) based electronic invoicing regime.
 The aim is to tackle the large ‘fictions invoice’ fraud problem, often used by criminal gags to launder money.

 Pre-clearance model to combat fictitious VAT invoices